-At the end of follow-up of four new HIV infections occurred, compared to 83 expected without antiretroviral therapy or PrEP, for a relative risk reduction of 95%.
-Protection was similar, regardless of gender, age or pre-treatment adherence viral.A load both PrEP and ART was good during the demonstration project.
-Other partners of HIV-negative patients who started PrEP were randomly selected for testing serum concentration of the drug, 82% of the blood samples showed detectable levels of tenofovir
+At the end of the follow-up of four new HIV infections occurred, compared to expected 83 without ART or PrEP, for a relative risk reduction of 95%.
+Protection was similar regardless of gender, age or pre-treatment of viral load.
+Adherence to both PrEP and ART was good during the demonstration project.
+Among partners of HIV-negative patients who started PrEP and were randomly selected to test for serum level of drug concentration, 82% of blood samples showed detectable levels of tenofovir

 However, none of the newly infected individuals actually make use of HAART and PrEP consistently - and in fact they were in couples who did not use these recursosá